A Complete Beginner's Guide to Cannabis Strains

 Much of the science means little or nothing to cannabis users.
 Most focus on their desired recreational or medicinal needs.

-But, where you can find product correctly labeled, you can make choices easier and surer with an understanding of the properties and potential effects of the strains you are shopping.
-With information like this, you can avoid or manage the negative effects, treat your medical symptoms more effectively, and enjoy your cannabis experience more fully.
+However, where you can find products correctly labeled, you can make choices easier and more efficiently by understanding the properties and potential effects of the strains you are shopping for.
+With information like this, you can avoid or manage the adverse effects, treat your medical symptoms more effectively, and enjoy your cannabis experience more fully.